aerickson/implicitcad_watcher/README.md

 ImplicitCAD lacks an IDE like OpenSCAD and this makes it much easier to iterate on designs and get rapid feedback.
 I use OS X's Finder preview functionality displaying the STL file.

+## OpenSCAD

+Some things just don't work in ImplicitCAD, so it's nice to be able to render with OpenSCAD.

+That's what `openscad_watcher` is for!

 ## Usage

 ```